Luna0424/Luna0424/README.md

 - 👋 Hi, I’m Luna

-- 👀 I’m interested in baciclly everything
+- 👀 I’m interested in baciclly a little vit of everything

-- 🌱 I’m currently advancing my knowledge in c# and bash.
+- 🌱 I’m currently advancing my knowledge in c# and php.
+I'm also most active with web development.

 - 📫 You can reach me at luna.nordbergh2@gmail.com